What Are The Different Types Of Peer Review?

 The Peer Review Process

 The peer review process ensures that academic research meets publishing standards before being published.
 It involves several key stages where authors, reviewers, and editors work together to evaluate and improve the quality of a manuscript.
-Here’s how it typically works:
+This is how it typically works:

 Step 1: Manuscript Submission

 The author submits the manuscript to the journal.
-The editor reviews it to ensure it fits the journal’s scope and meets basic submission criteria.
+The editor reviews it to ensure compliance with the journal’s scope and basic submission criteria.

 Step 2: Initial Screening